NightMasterX/NightMasterX/README.md

 ## Hey Fellas!

 - 😮 You can call me either NightMX or NightMasterX
-- ⚡ Trying my best to Work at NASA in nearby future 🤞
+- ⚡ Trying my best to Work at Microsoft in nearby future 🤞
 - 😏 I stream on Twitch and upload videos on YouTube!
 <p><p>